LocationMassamagrell, Valencia, Spain

 PhotographyCortesia de Vahos

-From the architect.
+Text description provided by the architects.
 Building-fence as a concept.
 Fence as an important part of the park.
 This length, along the whole, reaches almost 800 meters.
 Paradoxically, the building is located in a corner of the park, as if his will was to integrate into its limit and left use to open areas.

 We start joining uncertain uses where the amount is known, but not its purpose.
 And to stylize the initial volume and compress it against the fence to be as subtle as possible.
 As a chrysalis, the body remains immobile while the skin grows and mimics.